 We are committed not just to being a "rubber stamp" in relation to governance, but really ensuring that we work at our distinct roles effectively too.
-One of our most important roles is to support the CEO to achieve on the strategic plan and to have the resources she needs to run a high-functioning meet the Chair | Elisabeth Shaw organisation.
+One of our most important roles is to support the CEO to achieve on the strategic plan and to have the resources she needs to run a high-functioning organisation.
 We take seriously all sources of information that reflect how the organisation is functioning, beyond what we hear directly from the executive.